Athulus/11-squares/README.md

 based on https://apps.getpebble.com/en_US/application/553420d3bb57c2bf87000059

-this is still under development
+this one is still under development